vand3rlinden/Python/README.md

 2. Verify the installation: `python3 --version`

 ## Installing Python Packages using pip in a Virtual Environment
-To avoid the risks associated with installing packages directly into the system Python environment, you can use a virtual environment.
-This is a recommended approach as it keeps your system Python environment clean and avoids potential conflicts.
+To avoid the risks associated with installing packages directly on your system, you can run Python in a virtual environment.
+This is a recommended approach because it keeps your system clean and avoids potential conflicts.

 1. Create a Virtual Environment folder in your root path: `python3 -m venv ~/py_envs`
 2. Activate the Virtual Environment: `source ~/py_envs/bin/activate`